raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/generators.md

   5
 ~~~~~~~~

-If you peel off `isIterable` and ignore the way that the iteration version uses `[Symbol.iterator]` and `.next`, we're left with the fact that the generator version calls itself recursively, and the iteration version maintains an explicit stack.
-In essence, both have stacks, but the generator version's stack is *implicit*, while the iterator version's stack is *explicit*.
+If you peel off `isIterable` and ignore the way that the iteration version uses `[Symbol.iterator]` and `.next`, we're left with the fact that the generating version calls itself recursively, and the iteration version maintains an explicit stack.
+In essence, both the generation and iteration implementations have stacks, but the generation version's stack is *implicit*, while the iteration version's stack is *explicit*.

-A less kind way to put it is that the iterator version is greenspunning something built into our programming language: We're reinventing the use of a stack to manage recursion, because writing our code to respond to a function call makes us turn a simple recursive algorithm inside-out.
+A less kind way to put it is that the iteration version is greenspunning something built into our programming language: We're reinventing the use of a stack to manage recursion, because writing our code to respond to a function call makes us turn a simple recursive algorithm inside-out.

 ### state machines